jamesthesnake/sampleNodeReal/Readme.md

-# Basic Express Site (2016 Edition)
+# Basic Site

-A simple website in node js to accompany a blog post.
+A simple website in node js to make sports bets

 ## Setup